github/developer.github.com/content/v3/repos/deployments.md

     <pre>application/vnd.github.preview</pre>
 </div>

-The deployments API is a request for a specific ref(branch,sha,tag) to be deployed.
+The Deployments API is a request for a specific ref(branch,sha,tag) to be deployed.
 GitHub then dispatches deployment events that external services can listen for and act on.
 This enables developers and organizations to build tooling around deployments without having to worry about implementation details of delivering different types of applications (web,native).

+The Deployment Status API allows external services to mark deployments with a 'success', 'failure', 'error', or 'pending' state, which can then be consumed by any system listening for `deployment_status` events.

+Deployment Statuses can also include an optional `description` and `target_url`, and we highly recommend providing them as they make deployment statuses much more useful.

+As an example, one common use is for deployment systems to mark deployments as succeeding or failing using Deployment Statuses.
+The `target_url` would be the full URL to the deployment output, and the `description` would be the high level summary of what happened with the deployment.

-Note that the `repo:deployment` [OAuth scope](/v3/oauth/#scopes) grants targeted access to Deployments **without** also granting access to repo code, while the `repo` scope grants permission to code as well.
+Note that the `repo:deployment` [OAuth scope](/v3/oauth/#scopes) grants targeted access to Deployments and Deployment Statuses **without** also granting access to repo code, while the `repo` scope grants permission to code as well.

 ## List Deployments for a Repository